tlswg/snip/draft-thomson-tls-snip.md

 protocol authentication scope, receiving an incompatible_protocols extension from a server is a strong indication of a potential downgrade attack.

-A client considers that a downgrade attack might have occurred if all of the following occur:

-1. A server advertises that there are endpoints that support a protocol that the client prefers over the protocol that is currently in use.
+A client considers that a downgrade attack might have occurred if a server advertises that there are endpoints that support a protocol that the client prefers over the protocol that is currently in use.

-2. The protocol authentication scope associated with that protocol is understood by the client and the client attempted to discover services in that scope.

 In response to detecting a potential downgrade attack, a client might abandon the current connection attempt and report an error.
 A client that supports